XushanLu/VSCode_tutorial/README.md

 #### [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)

-I like this extension and I am actually pay for it.
+I like this extension and I am actually paying for it.
 It prompts me to write way more comments in my code now because it simply would not work without somehow detailed comments.
 It's way smarter than what I expect most of the times although it does give me laughable suggestions all the time.
 You just need to learn how you can make it work better for your needs.

 > Introduction from ChatGPT (The tech behind this extension is actually developed by OpenAI, the company which has also developed ChatGPT):